MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 - In the second exercise, you will create the segments needed to invite contacts to the event and follow up with attendees after the event.

-- In the third exercise, you will create a survey that will be sent to those that attended the event.

-- In the fourth exercise, you will create the emails needed for the event.
+- In the third exercise, you will create the emails needed for the event.

-- In the fifth exercise, you will create the journey to send the event communications.
+- In the fourth exercise, you will create the journey to send the event communications.

-- In the sixth exercise, you will register for the event.
+- In the fifth exercise, you will register for the event.

-- In the seventh exercise, you will check-in event attendees.
+- In the sixth exercise, you will check-in event attendees.

-- In the eighth exercise, you will fill out a survey.

 ## What You’ll Need